-I had my own run-in with a man I will call Bill for this very reason.
+I had my own run-in with a man who was straight out of True Blood.
+I will call him Bill for this very reason.
 I spotted him staring from across a crowded concert.
 Usually men in my city aren’t so forward as to stare directly and intently, so I assumed he was from out of town.
 After sneaking a few more glances his way, I determined he was alone… and very handsome.
 I got a wonderfully sweet and sincere “vibe” from him so I waved him over.
 He immediately hit it off with my group of friends.
 We had wonderful conversation and danced the night away.
 Bill was in town from LA to see the Dalai Lama, and so he left a bit early to join the group meditation led by his holiness early the following morning.
 Of course he didn’t leave without requesting my number and a dinner date the next evening, another assertive quality that I find to be rare in men in my city.
 It felt especially magical because I had just begun researching a career change and relocation to LA… go figure!
 I was totally blinded by his halo of goodness and my good luck.

 But before I continue let me share how I stay connected to Dr. Diana.
 Each week I receive her free Dating Tips & Relationship Advice Newsletter.
 It’s full of fresh information on flirting, dating online, how to spot the good guys and avoid the vampires, and how to find your soulmate.
-So click here and sign up now.

-Over dinner he told me all about his passion for Aikido martial arts and Tibetan Buddhist meditation, teachings and retreats.
+Over dinner Bill told me all about his passion for Aikido martial arts and Tibetan Buddhist meditation, teachings and retreats.
 He worked as a trainer for the elderly and pursued a masters degree in Chinese medicine.
 He also informed me that he was not open to a relationship having just broken up with his girlfriend of 5 years, but he would open his heart to me, just as he would to any person he connected with as part of his spiritual practice.
 We shared things only old friends would and had wonderful, insightful conversation deep into the night.
 After dodging his advances a few times I finally let him kiss me.
 He was so humble, gentle and sweet.
 I trusted him immediately and completely.
 I have to admit with that kind of chemistry jolting through my veins, I was hooked.